tdwg/ac/views/README.md

 # Views Controlled Vocabularies Task Group

-This is the homepage of the proposed Views Controlled Vocabularies Task Group to be chartered by the Audubon Core Maintenance Group.
+This is the homepage of the Views Controlled Vocabularies Task Group chartered by the Audubon Core Maintenance Group.
 If you are looking for the Audubon Core Maintenance Group page, it's [here](https://github.com/tdwg/ac/blob/master/README.md).

-Currently our charter has been submitted and is under review by the TDWG Executive Committee.
+Our group has been approved by the TDWG Executive Committee subject to some editing of our charter.

 The main deliverables of the group's work will be controlled vocabulary terms for to serve as values for `ac:subjectOrientation` and `ac:subjectPart`.